BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Motivation

-\cref{prompting-diversity-table} shows that base models generally yield higher diversity than almost all prompting methods on the average embedding distance metric in two domains.
-One exception is persona prompting on GSM8K --- though this diversity arises more from flavor text differences due to personas rather than actual content.
+\cref{prompting-diversity-table} shows that base models generally yield higher diversity than almost all prompting methods in the two domains, as measured by the average embedding distance.
+The exception is persona prompting on GSM8K --- though this diversity arises more from flavor text differences due to personas rather than actual content.

-We thus find that base models are generally more diverse than instruct-tuned models and that temperature increases and prompting methods are insufficient to bridge the gap, motivating our usage of base models in the first stage of \Sys{}.
+We thus find that base models are generally more diverse than instruction-tuned models and that temperature increases and prompting methods are insufficient to bridge the gap, motivating our usage of base models in the first stage of \Sys{}.

 \paragraph{Entry-wise quality.} \cref{ir-bar-plot} presents our results.
-In general, the instruct-tuned model has a higher IR, indicating that it is better at producing generations that resemble high-quality data.
-Note that some IRs are well above 75\%.
-This outcome is not unexpected: if a model consistently generates data that aligns with the most common patterns in the real-world distribution, it becomes difficult to distinguish from actual data.
+In general, the instruction-tuned model has a higher indistinguishability rate (IR) (see \cref{diversity-experiments}), indicating that it is better at producing generations that resemble high-quality data.
+Some IRs are well above 75\%, which is not unexpected: if a model consistently generates data that aligns with the most common patterns in the real-world distribution, it becomes difficult to distinguish from actual data.
 Since the real-world entries often also include non-modal (less frequent) samples, a discriminator tasked with identifying lower quality data may instead misclassify these less common real-world samples as synthetic.

-As mentioned above, on LCB TOP the base model repeats phrases from examples in the prompt.
-This leads to a higher IR as the generations copy real-world examples.
-Thus, while individual base generations are technically more realistic, their shortcomings are captured in the diversity metric.
+As mentioned above, on LCB TOP the base model repeats phrases from examples in the prompt, leading to a higher IR as the repeated examples \textit{are} real.
+Consequently, while individual base generations are technically more realistic, their shortcomings are captured in the diversity metric.

-We therefore find that the superior instruction follow-up capabilities of instruct-tuned models can help generate more realistic data, motivating our usage of instruct-tuned models in the second stage of \Sys{}.
+We thus find that the superior instruction following capabilities of instruction-tuned models generates more realistic data, motivating our usage of instruction-tuned models in the second stage of \Sys{}.